JamesSkemp/phaser-3-vsc-typescript-nodejs/README.md

 Run `npm run build` after modifying code to populate the **public** directory with the final site contents.
 You can instead run `npm run build-dev` to build the JavaScript in development mode, or `npm run start:dev` to run an automatically updating instance.

 If you'd like to run a simple web server, install http-server via `npm install http-server -g`, which can then be run from the public directory by running `http-server`.

+If you'd like to lint your TypeScript/JavaScript, run `npm run lint`.

 ## Upgrading Phaser
 To upgrade Phaser 3 run `npm upgrade phaser`.